 Just owning a dive computer is an excellent safety decision, but the D4i Novo has a bunch of great features to make it even safer.

 The Suunto D4i Novo allows customizable alarms and warnings such as ascent rate or maximum depth.
 Meanwhile, the Suunto D4i Novo Freediving Mode keeps divers aware of their movements by providing alarms that can be set when a certain depth is reached, allowing for greater concentration and mindfulness.

-You can also configure a similar alarm for an air-pressure of your choice and when the remaining air time reaches zero.
+You can also configure a similar alarm for an air pressure of your choice and when the remaining dive time reaches zero.

 The speed of ascent is shown visually on the screen with a vertical bar running up the right-hand side of the display.
 When you are ascending faster than the recommended speed, the lower segment of the bar will flash.

 We should also mention the safety limitations of the Suunto D4i Novo.
 The operational depth is between 0-100m or 0 – 328 feet.
 In Gauge Mode, it will keep showing the display until 150m/492 feet.

 One of the most useful aspects of a dive computer is the ability for it to store all of your dive information!
 The D4i Novo memory is sufficient to store up to 140 hours of dive profile data.
 This allows you to look back through the dive data and depth profiles of around 150 dives.